-When a dropping zone is provided by the Committee it is an extra option for taking relief.
-The relief area is defined by that dropping zone and the ball must be dropped in and come to rest in the dropping zone (see Rule 14.3)
+Where a dropping zone is marked, it is an additional option for relief.
+The dropping zone is a relief area (Rule.14.3).
+A ball must be dropped in and come to rest in the relief area.

 5. Integral Objects